Nahidul-Islam-Siam/amazingcare-dashboard/AGORA_SETUP.md

 ### Mode Configuration

 - **`mode: "rtc"`** - For video calling where all users can publish (peer-to-peer)
+  - Default mode for video calls
+  - All participants are peers
+  - Perfect for consultations, meetings, one-on-one calls
+  - No role management needed

-- **`mode: "live"`** - For live streaming with host/audience roles (what we use)
+- **`mode: "live"`** - For live streaming with host/audience roles

-Our implementation uses `"live"` mode to support teacher/student roles where only the teacher publishes by default.
+  - Host publishes video/audio
+  - Audience watches the stream
+  - Supports audience-to-host promotion
+  - Perfect for webinars, teaching sessions

+**Default:** The component defaults to `"rtc"` mode for video calling.
+Set `mode="live"` for streaming scenarios.

 ## Support